char0n/ffmpeg-php/README.md

 FFmpegPHP is also useful for reporting the duration and bitrate of audio files (mp3, wma...).
 FFmpegPHP can access many of the video formats supported by ffmpeg (mov, avi, mpg, wmv...)

+## Drop-in replacement for ffmpeg-php

+FFmpegPHP can be used as a drop in replacement for [ffmpeg-php](http://ffmpeg-php.sourceforge.net/) library.

 ## Documentation